IcYoGc/Memory-Driven-Physics/Experiments/ACTUALLYREADME.md

 ## 📁experiments
 -Each experiement serves to take into considerations and extract data of various fields that this TOE may apply.
+- The .Gitkeep file is for additional experiences conducted independantly or suggestions.
 ---
 🔧 *Work in progress!
 More updates soon!*